 The idea of an algorithm is central to computer science so we will spend some time here developing this notion.
-Perhaps the best way to relate to it is by an for egg farms.
+Perhaps the best way to relate to it is by an figure out how you would go and buy the freshest eggs.
+Well, you would somehow need to know what today's date is.
+Assume it is September 15, 2007 (why this date? it'll become clear soon!).
+Now you also know that egg cartons typically carry a freshness date on them.
+In fact, USDA (the United States Department of Agriculture) offers voluntary, no cost, certification programs for egg farms.
 An egg farmer can volunteer to participate in USDA's egg certification program whereby the USDA does regular inspections and also provides help in categorizing eggs by various sizes.
 For example, eggs are generally classified as Grade AA, Grade A, or Grade B. Most grocery stores carry Grade A eggs.
 They can also come in various sizes: Extra Large, Large, Small, etc. What is more interesting is that the carton labeling system has some very useful information encoded on it.